mick26/node_ng_HTTP_monitor/README.md

 The program comes in two separate parts.

-1. The _watchmen_ part does all the heavy lifting.
+1. The _watchmen_ part - does all the heavy lifting.
 I did not alter this code except to change Redis to default port 6379.
 	This code pings the HTTP(S) hosts to obtain connection status.
-Performs calculations to discern uptime, response time, warnings, avg. response time.
-Connects to and Redis DB and saves data there.
+Performs calculations to discern uptime, response time, warnings, avg. response time etc. Connects to the Redis DB and saves data there.

 2. The _webserver_ part - Angular Client which performs regular $http polling to retrieve device status information and renders it on a browser.